Minerals sands (Titanium, Zirconium, REE)

 The potential for mineral sands was first recognised in the Murray Basin of northwest Victoria by the Geological Survey of Victoria in 1969.

-Heavy mineral sand deposits occur in the Murray and Gippsland Basins in northwest and southeast Victoria.
+Heavy mineral sand deposits occur in the Murray and Gippsland basins in northwest and southeast Victoria, respectively.

 The Murray Basin extends from Victoria into South Australia and New South Wales where mineral sands deposits have also been identified.
 The Basin hosts globally significant mineral sand resources.